signal18/replication-manager/README.md

 Probability to lose data is increased with a single slave topology, when the slave is delayed by a long running transaction or was stopped for maintenance, catching on replication events, with heavy single threaded writes process, network performance can't catch up with the leader performance.

-To limit such cases we advise usage of a 3 nodes cluster that removes some of such scenarios like losing a slave.
+To limit such cases we advise usage of a 3 nodes cluster that removes such scenarios as losing a slave.

 ## State: Not in-sync & unfailable